Application Management in Grackle

 To create a new application account, run the new command, and fill in the prompts.

-To skip interactive mode, append a username and domain for your application to use.
+To skip interactive mode, append an APPNAME and DOMAIN for your application to use.

 The new command also supports giving unique accounts to subdomain addresses.
 This allows you to set up multiple compartmentalized apps on a single domain.